-I/We, NRIC No./Passport No./Company No of being a a member/members of Timberwell Berhad hereby appoint NRIC N o./Passport No of and/orfailinghim/her NRIC N o./Passport No of Meetin on Thu ng him/her, the Chairman of Meeting as my/our proxy to vote for me/us on g of the Company to be held at 2nd Floor, Wisma BSN Sabah, Jalan Kemajuan, Irsday, 20 May 2021 at 1:00 p.m., and at every adjournment thereof.
-Karamunsing, 88000 Kota Kinabalu, Sabah indicate with an (X) in the appropriate space how you wish your vote to be cast to vote on any resolution, the proxy shall vote as he/she thinks fit, or at his/her Item Agenda iteiii Ordinary Business Resolution For Against 1.
-To approve the Directors' fees in respect of the financial year ended 31 December 2020.
-1 2.
-To approve the Directors' Remuneration (excluding Directors' Fees) payable to the Board of the Company and its subsidiaries.
-2 3.
-To re-elect Datuk Yap Pak Leong as a Director.
-3 4.
-To re-elect Madam Agnes Soei-Tin Lamey as a Director.
-4 5.
-To re-elect Mr Michael @ Radio bin Luban as a Director.
-5 5.
-To re-appoint Messrs.
+I/We, NRIC No./Passport No./Company No. of being a a member/members of Timberwell Berhad hereby appoint NRIC N o./Passport No of and/orfailing him/her NRIC N o./Passport No of Meetin Service Kuala I ng him/her, the Chairman of Meeting as my/our proxy to vote for me/us on my/our behalt g of the Company will be conducted virtually and live stream from the Broadcast Venue at es (Holdings) Sdn.
+Bhd., Level 7, Menara Milenium, Jalan Damanlela, Pusat Bandar Damansara Lumpur on Tuesday, 24 May 2022 at 10:00 a.m., and at every adjournment thereof. indicate with an (X) in the appropriate space how you wish your vote to be cast.
+If you do not Meeting Room , Damansara m of Securities Heights, 50490 proxy t to vote on any resolution, the proxy shall vote as he/she thinks fit, or at his/her discretion, ab stain from vo oting.
+No. Ordinary Resolution For Against 1.
+To approve the Directors' fees in respect of the financial year ended 31 December 2021.
+2. To approve the Directors' Remuneration (excluding Directors' Fees) payable to the Board of the Company and its subsidiaries.
+3. To re-elect Dato Sri Tiong King Sing as a Director.
+4. To re-elect Mr Loo Choo Hong as a Director.
+5. To re-elect Mr Wong Chong Kim as a Director.
+6. To re-appoint Messrs.
 Baker Tilly Monteiro Heng PLT (AF 0117) as Auditors of the Company and to authorise the Directors to fix their remuneration.
-6 Special Business 7.
-To approve the Authority to Issue and Allot Shares.
-7 8.
-To approve the continuing in office for Datuk Yap Pak Leong as an Independent Non-Executive Director.
-8 Dated 1 this day of 2021 No. of shares CDS Account Contact No. Signati ure(s)/Common Seal of Shareholder(s) The pro oportion of my/our shareholding to be represented by my/our proxy/proxies is as follows: First named proxy % Second named proxy % 100 % Strike out whichever is not applicable.
+7. To approve the Authority to Issue and Allot Shares.
+8. 1.
+To approve the Proposed Amendments to the Constitution of the Company Dated : this day of 2022 No. of shares CDS Account Contact No. Signat ure(s)/Common Seal of Shareholder(s) The pr oportion of my/our shareholding to be represented by my/our proxy/proxies is as follows: • amed proxy % Second named proxy % 100 % Strike out whichever is not applicable.
+NOTES:

-- 1. Every member entitled to attend and vote at the meeting is entitled to appoint a proxy/proxies to attend participate, speak and vote for him/her but his attendance shall automatically revoke the proxy's authority.
-A proxy may but need not be a member of the Company. - 2.
+Every member entitled to attend and vote at the meeting is entitled to appoint a proxy/proxies to attend participate, speak and vote for him/her but his attendance shall automatically revoke the proxy's authority.
+A proxy may but need not be a member of the Company.

 A member shall be entitled to appoint not more than two (2) proxies to attend, vote and speak at the same meeting.
-Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her holdings to be represented by each proxy. - 3.
+Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her holdings to be represented by each proxy.

 Where a member of the Company is an authorised nominee as defined under the Central Depositories Act, he may appoint not more than two (2) proxies in respect of each Securities Account he holds in ordinary shares of the Company standing to the credit of the said Securities Account.

 Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one Securities Account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.

-Where an authorised nominee appoints two (2) proxies, or where an exempt authorised nominee appoints two (2) or more proxies, the proportion of shareholdings
+- It holds.